|

 Even when Ratko Mladic came to see me on my final day in Serbia in full military regalia giving me a parting gift (a book he inscribed to me entitled Serbija) while Darko took pictures of Mladic with his arm around me, the men remained there merely looking like old bums.
 Retrospectively, I wonder if they weren’t some watchmen and/or guards.
 Unto this day I always wondered what Darko did with those photos.

 I was surprised what a very large apartment Darko owned.
 He showed me into his guest room and I unpacked my suitcases in just enough time to inform me I was to consolidate all my truly necessary items for Montenegro into one small bag that would reasonably fit into his trunk in the morning because he needed enough room for his and Bojana’s luggage also.
 He laughed at all the things I brought with me to Beograd telling me that I had no idea how to pack.
+By the time I was done with that task Darko told me it was time to go meet some friends at a local café for coffee.
+It was late summer and the outside café’s in Beograd were the best !

 We met up with a few friends in some restaurant in Beograd; there was about five of us sitting there just chatting and drinking coffee when I noticed an older gentleman sitting a few seats down with feathered salt and pepper colored hair not saying much except for an occasional laugh and nod at us.
 I wondered wherefore Darko a man about thirty would associate with such an older person, as for me being several years older than Darko, I thought to myself, what a cute guy.
 Then upon closer inspection, I realized it was doctor Radovan Karadzic.
 I knew he was a psychiatrist.
 By no means was this to be our last meeting.
 Throughout the time I spent in Serbia Darko met with Karadzic on many occasions in Beograd.
 The meetings were usually brief; only to exchange oral information and/or a few papers with Darko and whisper something or other in Darko‘s ear.
 He looks as the news media portrays him dressed in his gray wrinkled suit and tie and salt and pepper colored hair.
 He was a perfect gentleman all times I met him with Darko.
-After finishing our coffee, Darko said we ought leave and get a good nights rest because we had to leave early the next day for Montenegro.
+After finishing our coffee, Darko said we ought leave and get a good nights rest because we had to leave early the next day for Montenegro. image The next morning we all got into Darko’s blue Audi (car) and left for his Father’s house.
+I remember arguing with Darko about wanting to bring lots of luggage with me and he replied I didn’t need all that stuff and I could only bring one normal sized bag with me and I had to leave the rest of my things at his apartment; I did.
+On the way to his father’s, Darko made a few important stops for the purpose of giving me the grand tour.

 We only stopped briefly at some military installations; we didn’t get out of the car.
 We drove up to the gates and Darko pointed out, “look Jill, this is an important military facility.”
 Darko always sarcastically smirked as he pointed out these places to me.
 The only place we got out was in front of the bombed out Chinese embassy in Beograd.
 There were Serbian military officers in front of the embassy.
 I was amazed owing to I always had thought bombed out buildings were totally demolished.
 But standing in front of the Chinese embassy that was bombed by the NATO in 1999 taught me the definition of a “smart bomb.”

 Only the portion of the building hosting the embassy employees on the upper level of the building itself was demolished and in particular the window where the Chinese embassy officials worked.
 I could see in the window and I even got a sad glimpse of the Victorian styled chair sitting there empty in the bombed out window.
 I wondered who used to sit there and if they were dead or alive.
 No other parts of the building was seriously damaged.
 There were even flowers and trees still growing untouched in front of the building.
-I strongly believe that NATO knew exactly what they aimed at when they bombed the building.
+I strongly believe that NATO knew exactly what they aimed at when they bombed the building. image I brought a digital camera with me on my trip but upon returning to the United States, all the film Darko claimed to snap for me was returned by my local film developer as blank.
+I wondered if Darko told me the truth about snapping photos for me at all.
+Throughout my trip he insisted on taking all the photos I wanted claiming I take poor pictures.

 It since crossed my mind he may have removed the film from my camera prior my departing Serbia so I could not take it back with me.
 One thing I am sure of is both Darko and Bojana refused having any photos taken of them throughout my entire stay.
 After leaving the scene at the Chinese embassy, we made our way to the home of Darko’s father driving through a beautiful park not dissimilar to Central Park in Manhattan along the way.
 I can’t be certain what park it was because I didn’t know the geographical area; we soon arrived at our destination.